wendybovill/quiz-project/README.md

-- Stackflow for help with Javascript and CSS where required,where information was read and then interpreted and applied to the requirements of the site and functions required for the actions
+- Stackflow for help with Javascript and CSS where required,where information was read and then interpreted and applied to the requirements of the site and functions required for the actions necessary:<br>
-  necessary:
-	  - To plan out what functions to use and streamline them rather than bulky functions.
+	  - To plan out what functions to use and streamline them rather than bulky functions.<br>
-	  - Further information on shortening functions and syntax used.
+	  - Further information on shortening functions and syntax used.<br>
-	  - Information on how to write to the local storage.
+	  - Information on how to write to the local storage.<br>
-	  - Information on editing the api to create one for the questions and answer content.
+	  - Information on editing the api to create one for the questions and answer content.<br>
-	  - Information in adding and removing classes.
+	  - Information in adding and removing classes.<br>
-	  - Information in switching question and answers and indicating which ones are correct or not.
+	  - Information in switching question and answers and indicating which ones are correct or not.<br>

 - Markdown table generator used: https://www.tablesgenerator.com/markdown_tables